Lefschetz theorems in flat cohomology and applications: Lefschetz hyperplane theorem for flat cohomology

 \subsection{$\mu_\ell$ coefficients}

-In this section, we give a proof of the Lefschetz hyperplane theorem for $\mu_\ell$-coefficients in the generality we will need later.
+In this section, we give a proof of the Lefschetz hyperplane theorem for $\mu_\ell$ coefficients.
 The proof is probably well-known to the experts, but it seems hard to extract from the literature.
-The main difficulty is that we do not require the ambient space $Y$ to be smooth, but only syntomic.
+The main difficulty is that we do not require the ambient space $Y$ to be smooth, but only syntomic (also, see \cite[Appendix B]{Poonen-Voloch} for the case of a smooth ambient space $Y$).

-For the rest of the section, we fix a separably closed field $k$ (possibly of characteristic $0$) and a prime number $\ell$ co-prime to the characteristic of $k$.
+For the rest of the section, we fix a separably closed field $k$ (possibly of characteristic $0$) and a prime number $\ell$ not equal to the characteristic of $k$.

 We recall that there is a well-behaved theory of perverse $\bf{F}_\ell$-sheaves on finite type $k$-schemes; see \cite[Intro to Ch.\ 4]{BBD} or \cite[\textsection 4]{Bhatt-Hansen}\footnote{This is written for rigid-analytic spaces, but similar (and, in fact, easier) proofs work in the algebraic situation.} for a more detailed discussion.
 We only mention two main results that we will need in this section.